-According to the Official Publication of The International Association of Asethetics, today zinc oxide is a key active ingredient in many diaper rash creams, calamine lotions, mineral sunscreens (including some of the best sunscreens), vitamin supplements and acne treatments sold in drug stores or prescribed by doctors.
-(2)
+Today, zinc oxide is a key active ingredient in many diaper rash creams, calamine lotions, mineral sunscreens (including some of the best sunscreens), vitamin supplements and acne treatments sold in drug stores or prescribed by doctors.

-- Helping to lower skin inflammation associated with rashes, allergies or irritation (including diaper rash)
+- Helping lower skin inflammation associated with rashes, allergies or irritation (including diaper rash)

 - Providing protection from skin cancer/neoplasias (basal cell carcinoma)